kubeflow/spark-operator/docs/user-guide.md

 ### Using Security Context

 A `SparkApplication` can specify a `SecurityContext` for the driver or executor containers, using the optional field `.spec.driver.securityContext` or `.spec.executor.securityContext`.
-`SparkApplication` can also specify a `PodSecurityContext` for the driver or executor pod, using the optional field `.spec.driver.PodsecurityContext` or `.spec.executor.PodsecurityContext`.
+`SparkApplication` can also specify a `PodSecurityContext` for the driver or executor pod, using the optional field `.spec.driver.podSecurityContext` or `.spec.executor.podSecurityContext`.
 Below is an example:

 ```yaml
 spec: